 This journey is being arranged by Natural Habitat Adventures of Boulder, Colorado.
 For more than a decade, WWF has partnered with Nat Hab to take travelers to view nature's greatest sights.
 WWF selected Natural Habitat as its partner because of its long-standing commitment to conservation and the exceptional quality of its adventures.
-Reservation Information & Trip Details For reservations and additional information, please contact Karl Egloff at 202-495-4119 or karl.egloff@wwfus.org..
-DATES: September 5-15, 2022 GROUP SIZE: Limited to 8 guests LAND COST: \$11,895 per person, double occupancy Internal air cost: \$1,195 Single Occupancy: For a single room add \$2,995 Pricing is based on 2021 and could change slightly DEPOSIT: \$500 per person (nonrefundable) INCLUDED: Trip price includes: Accommodations, services of Nat Hab's professional Expedition Leader(s), travel costs for your WWF Expert, local guides and lodge staff, all meals from dinner on Day 1 through breakfast on final day, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.
+Reservation Information & Trip Details For reservations and additional information, please contact Court Whelan at Natural Habitat Adventures at 888-993-8687, (Int'l) 303-449-3711 or courtw@nathab.com.
+DATES: September 8-18, 2023 GROUP SIZE: Limited to 9 guests LAND COST: \$10,695 per person, double occupancy Internal air cost: \$1,777 Single Occupancy: For a single room add \$2,995 DEPOSIT: \$500 per person (nonrefundable) INCLUDED: Trip price includes: Accommodations, services of Nat Hab's professional Expedition Leader(s), travel costs for your WWF Expert, local guides and lodge staff, all meals from dinner on Day 1 through breakfast on final day, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.
 Internal air cost includes: All private charter flights within the itinerary (this will be listed separately on our invoicing).
 NOT INCLUDED: Travel to and from the start and end point of your trip, alcoholic beverages, some gratuities, passport and visa fees (if any), optional activities, items of a personal nature (phone calls, laundry and internet, etc.), airline baggage fees, airport and departure taxes (if any), required medical evacuation insurance, optional travel protection insurance.
 PAYMENTS: A nonrefundable deposit of \$500 confirms your space.
 Payments are accepted by credit card or by check made out to Natural Habitat.
 CANCELLATIONS & REFUNDS: Cancellations must be received in writing at Natural Habitat Adventures by US mail, email or fax.
-At the time Natural Habitat Adventures receives your written cancellation, the following per person penalties apply: On or before 120 days before the trip: Full refund minus \$100.
+At the time Natural Habitat Adventures receives your written cancellation, the following per person penalties apply: On or before 120 days before the trip: Forfeit nonrefundable \$500 deposit.
 On or before 60 days before the trip: Forfeit 50% of tour cost.
 After 60 days before the trip: No refund.
 INSURANCE: Since the areas we travel to on this trip are remote and wild (that's why we go there!), we require medical evacuation insurance for our guests' safety.
 If you decline the medical evacuation insurance coverage offered by Natural Habitat, we request that you send us documentation of the independent coverage you have selected.
 We will add the cost of a medical evacuation policy to your tour invoice until you provide our office with proof of coverage including your insurance company's name, contact number and your individual policy number.
 Thank you for understanding that our policy exists exclusively in the interest of our guests' safety.
 To protect your investment and to provide peace of mind while you travel, we also strongly recommend purchasing comprehensive travel insurance.
 Plans may cover everything from medical treatment to trip cancellations and delays and lost luggage.
 Please contact our office if you would like more information about the medical evacuation and comprehensive travel insurance policies we offer by calling 800-543-8917.
 GETTING THERE & GETTING HOME: